George Brink: Early life

-Brink was born at Jagersfontein, Orange Free State, on 27 September 1889 and was educated at Grey College, Bloemfontein.
+Brink was born at Jagersfontein, Orange Free State, on 27 September 1889 to Johan Godlieb Brink and Elizabeth Johanna Margarita Hartog.
+During the Second Boer War, he was interned in the Vredefort Road concentration camp for thirteen months.
+He was educated at Grey College, Bloemfontein, graduating in 1907.
+Prior to his military career, he worked for the Free State Education Department in 1908, as private secretary to the Commissioner of Police in 1909 and from 1910, at the Voorspoed Diamond Company.

 Military career

-In 1913, Brink joined the Union Defence Forces.
-In the First World War, he served in German East Africa during the first East African Campaign.
-In 1919, he attended the Imperial Staff College.
-On his return, Brink was appointed to the staff of the South African Military College, later being appointed Commandant of the College.
+In 1913, Brink joined the Union Defence Forces and was commissioned in October 1914.
+As a staff officer in Southern Command, he saw action during the Maritz rebellion and later in the South West Africa campaign in the First World War where he became a brigade major in the 10^{th} Mounted Brigade.
+He became a staff captain in April 1916 with the 1^{st} SA Mounted Brigade and served in German East Africa during the first East African Campaign.
+He returned to South Africa in 1918 where he assisted in the demobilisation of overseas South African forces.

+In 1919, he attended the Imperial Staff College graduating in 1920.
+On his return to South Africa, Brink was appointed to the staff of the South African Military College in 1921, later being appointed Commandant of the College in 1933.

 In 1933, Brink was appointed the first Officer Commanding of the Special Service Battalion.

-In December of that year, Colonel Brink was posted to Cape Town to take command of Western Cape Command, where he served till 31 January 1937.
+In December of that year, Colonel Brink was posted to Cape Town to take command of the Western Cape Command, where he served till 31 January 1937.
 From 1 November 1937 to 1939, he was Director of Army Training at Defence Headquarters.
 He was promoted to Deputy Chief of the General Staff on 15 June 1938.

-From 1940 to 1942, Brink commanded the 1st South African Division during the second East African Campaign.
+From 1 October 1940 to 1942, Brink commanded the 1st South African Division during the second East African Campaign.
 He also commanded the division during the Western Desert Campaign in North Africa.